appsru/robot-moves/README.md

 # robot-moves
-Robot moves around the board, with some restrictions.
+Robot (Robo) moves around the board, with some restrictions.

 * PLATFORM: Desktop only.
-Uses keyboard arrows to move the robot (Robo)
+Uses keyboard arrows to move Robo
 * CODE: Written in javascript & jquery.
 * UNIT TESTING: Tested methods in browser in the order they were created.
 * BROWSERS: Tested in Chrome, Firefox & Safari (Safari ignores css3 grid used on the homepage).